qmk/qmk_firmware/docs/cli.md

 ## `qmk kle2json`

-This command allows you to convert from raw KLE data to qmk configurator json.
+This command allows you to convert from raw KLE data to QMK Configurator JSON.
 It accepts either an absolute file path, or a file name in the current directory.
 By default it will not overwrite `info.json` if it is already present.
 Use the `-f` or `--force` flag to overwrite.

 **Usage**: